Content Links Wiki Users Contact |

 - Arielle

 Cyberpsychosis is a phenomenon experienced by people who are near the bottom, and their mind can’t handle it.
 Empathy practically disappears alongside general social awareness.
 Disguising the uncanny valley effect is nearly impossible.
 Psychotic breaks are common, as the mind struggles to maintain control over a body it barely recognizes as its own.
 There are numerous theories regarding the disorder, but I can only speak from my own experience.
 When you go as low as I have, replace so much, it is almost impossible to avoid cyberpsychotic breaks.
 I’ve had a few.
 I’ve killed people, brutally.
 And I can remember doing it, but I cannot remember why.
 Your mind is overridden, your body rebelling against itself and the world.
 It takes a rather incredible feat of willpower, or a considerable outside influence, to come out of cyberpsychosis and fight it off.
 But it is possible.
+Sometimes, the threat of psychosis is frightening enough: just lurking at the edge of your consciousness, waiting for an inopportune moment to devour more pieces of your mind.

 - Fung Zhao